yangzhangpsy/PsyCalibrator/README.md

 <h2 id="1">Step 1: Obtain required instrument and software</h2>

 1. **Instrument:**
-`Spyder5` or `SpyderX`
+`Spyder5` or `SpyderX/X2`

-   **Note:** _`SpyderX` is the newer model.
-For both `Spyder5` and `SpyderX`, there are different versions available, but the only difference between the different versions (e.g., Express, Pro, and Elite) is the accompanying software package provided by Spyder.
+   **Note:** _`SpyderX/X2` is the newer model.
+For both `Spyder5` and `SpyderX/X2`, there are different versions available, but the only difference between the different versions (e.g., Express, Pro, and Elite) is the accompanying software package provided by Spyder.
 Since our calibration method does not use this provided software but only the hardware, any version of Spyder will work._

 2. **A computer with the following software**: